Pasanpr/Parsley/test-files/scripts/scripts.md

 Alright, if you’re ready, hit “Ok, I got it” to head to the next step.

+---

+[LO-13]: Recall how to best use Treehouse to study

 ## Code Challenge - Concatenating Strings